Noise is a pollutant. While its physical and emotional effects are difficult to define quantitatively, the noise level itself can be measured.

 I am a county planner and want to make sure my project complies with noise standards.
 What should I do?

-The MPCA is available to provide advice to local governments regarding the Minnesota noise rules.
-Please contact email@example.com or call Melissa Kuskie at 651-757-2512 if in Twin Cities seven-county metropolitan area or Amanda Smith at 651-757-2486 if outside of this area.
-MPCA also provides environmental project review when appropriate.
+The MPCA provides advice to local governments regarding the application of Minnesota noise rules when planning new projects.
+Please contact email@example.com.
+The MPCA also provides environmental project review when appropriate.

-For complaints about noise, please use the Online Citizen Complaints Form.
+For complaints about noise relating to facilities with air quality permits, please use the Online Citizen Complaints Form.
 If you prefer, you may call the MPCA to make your complaint.
 Please call 651-296-6300, or 1-800-657-3864 if you are outside of the Twin Cities area.